-Romans 8:14-17 says, "For all who are led by the Spirit of God are sons of God.
+Romans 8:14–17 says, "For all who are led by the Spirit of God are sons of God.
 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, 'Abba!
 Father!'
 The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him."
-We have been fully accepted into the family of God.
+Those who have put their faith in Christ have been fully accepted into the family of God (John 1:12–13).
 We are not outsiders, but true sons and daughters.
 We are heirs with Christ.
 We were not saved only to be God's witnesses or workers, but to be part of His family.
 Believers are granted the right to participate in the fullness of God's plan.
 We experience the rewards of redemption.

 Ephesians 1:3–14 gives another description of what it means to be children of God: